DomingosXPC/portfolio/src/content/work/markdown-mystery-tour.md

 > The Result?
 Lead Overflow

-My client is a Web Design & Coding School located in Manhattan Beach.
+My clients are a Web Design & Coding School located in Manhattan Beach.
 They’re goal is to train as many students as they can into becoming successful IT professionals.
 On their website, engagement and active users had been declining gradually overtime.

 I worked alongside the development team to deliever a revamped version of the website that achieved: <strong>Bounce Rate (-52%)</strong>, <strong> Exit Rate (-46%)</strong>, <strong>Lead Conversion Rate (+1300%)</strong>, <strong>Returning Visitors (+167%)</strong>.